Coconut Oil In Coffee? The 6 Amazing Benefits Of Adding Coconut Oil To Your Morning Brew

 Of course, the key here is moderation.
 Nobody’s suggesting you empty a jar of the stuff into your cup of morning joe, but a spoonful of coconut oil in coffee can do wonders.

-6 Reasons You Should Ad Coconut Oil To Your Coffee Today
+6 Reasons You Should Add Coconut Oil To Your Coffee Today

 So what exactly are the benefits of adding some coconut oil to your coffee?

-#1 - The Coconut Oil Paradox - It Aids Weight Loss
+#1 - The Coconut Oil Paradox - It's The Kind Of Fat That Aids Weight Loss

 Not only does coconut oil make your coffee delicious, it can help you lose weight!